 - Wheel Size – Larger wheels not only provide a smoother ride over rougher terrain, they also cost more to make.

 - Brakes – Higher quality walkers generally come with more powerful brakes made of longer-lasting materials.
 Some rollators have the brake cables fed inside the frame of the walker so they cannot get caught on anything and cause a fall, which is more expensive to manufacture.

-- Brand – Companies that have been around for many years creating mobility aids,

-  doing R&D, and serving the senior market rightfully command a premium for their

-  products because you know they are a brand you can rely on.
+- Brand – Companies that have been around for many years creating mobility aids, doing R&D, and serving the senior market rightfully command a premium for their products because you know they are a brand you can rely on.

-  - Guarantee – A cheaper walker might sound like a great deal at first, but when

-  something goes wrong and the manufacturer is nowhere to be found (or worse,

-  simply ignores you) then you realise the importance of a good guarantee.
-Most of

-  the high quality brands we review on our site come with a lifetime guarantee.
+- Guarantee – A cheaper might sound like a great deal at first, but when something goes wrong and the manufacturer is nowhere to be found (or worse, simply ignores you) then you realize the importance of a good guarantee.
+Most of the high quality brands we review on our site come with a lifetime guarantee.

-  Now, let’s see what you can expect to pay for either a walker or a rollator,

-  with specific examples of exactly what you get for your money…
+Now, let’s see what you can expect to pay for either a walker or a rollator, with specific examples of exactly what you get for your money…

 At this price you’re getting a no-frills product without any bells and whistles.